 Ian Alan Paul (b.
 1984) is a transdisciplinary artist and theorist whose work examines instantiations of power and practices of resistance in global contexts.
-His projects are formally diverse, often making use of writing, photography, video, and code, and are informed by critical theory as well as contemporary communist and anarchist thought.
-Presently, Ian is exploring destituent power and the politics of negativity and refusal in a series of experimental documentaries and is coediting an anthology of essays and artworks that explores the role that media texts, technologies, and practices have played in consolidating the so-called European Migrant “Crisis” as an object of political contention, affective investment, and legal and legislative maneuver.
+His projects are formally diverse, often making use of text, photography, video, and code, and are informed by critical theory and continental philosophy.
+Presently, he is exploring the planetary entanglement of control, climate change, and capitalism in an experimental documentary and is co-editing an anthology of essays and artworks that explores the consolidation the so-called European Migrant “Crisis” as an object of political contention, affective investment, and legal and legislative maneuver.

 All press, gallery, museum, and other inquiries should be sent via the contact form found here, or alternatively you can contact Ian directly at email@example.com